 Beyond helping people feel safe and belonging, there are several compelling reasons outstanding leaders see the difference love can make in the workplace.

 Love inspires performance excellence and resilience.
 Serving others is a reflection of love.
-Research makes it clear how love has improved performance and protected people from stress and burnout.
+Research shows that love has improved performance and protected people from stress and burnout.
 Call center staff raising money saw their revenue quintuple after meeting a recipient of that aid in person.
 Radiologists increased their diagnostic accuracy by 46-percent when the CT scans included facial photos of the patients.
 The most effective leaders inspire people by connecting them with the people they serve to show them how their work is helping others.

 Love pulls together.
-Taking time to get to know and care for the people you lead brings about greater unity, which is especially important as your team faces adversity.
+Taking time to get to know and care for the people you lead brings about greater unity, especially as your team faces adversity.
 When love exists among the team members, they are more likely to pull together than tear one apart.
-The bond of connection they feel helps them overcome the inevitable obstacles every organization encounters.
+They feel the bond of connection helps them overcome the inevitable obstacles every organization encounters.

 Love overlooks minor offences.
 When love is present in a team, department or organization, people are more likely to assume the best in others and give them the benefit of the doubt.
 Absent love, potentially offending words or deeds are more likely to bring about retaliation and sprout rivalries that undermine performance.